-I’m a rural-to-urban American, working class, feminist poet, with a history of mental health concerns and trauma.
+I’m a rural-to-urban American, working class, feminist, trauma-informed poet.
 I write about my self/identity through the lenses of culture, class, gender, and sexuality, as it pertains to a wider audience of readers who appreciate openness and honest presentation of the human experience.

 Education & Experience

-I hold a Bachelor’s degree in English with a concentration in poetry from Wheaton College in Massachusetts.
+I hold a Bachelor’s degree in English & Women’s and Gender Studies from Wheaton College in Massachusetts.
 There, I published several poems in the campus literary magazine, Rushlight, performed in poetry readings and slams, and won the Helen Meyers Tate Memorial Prize for Original Verse.
-Additionally, I had poems published in the digital literary magazines Curbside Splendor and Atticus Review.
+Since, I have published in Curbside Splendor, Atticus Review, and Z Publishing.

 Professionally, I write marketing, outreach, and educational content for nonprofit organizations, schools, and small businesses.
 My other experience is as an educator at the K-8 level, in various personal enrichment subjects including: creative writing, visual arts, digital media, and social studies.
 I have taught in classrooms, after school programs and camps.